 - Create a reference system for keeping track of important, usable reading material.
 A tool such as Evernote is great because you can tag notes with keywords to search for later.
 Even writing things down in a paper notebook is good for improving retention of what you are learning, or who key characters are in a novel.

-Hopefully there was a helpful tidbit somewhere in there to help you become a faster reader.
-As for myself, I’ve been unsubscribing from many email lists that are simply marketing emails, only subscribe to one magazine, and have cut my RSS feed down to 1/3 of what it was before reading this book.
+Hopefully, there was a helpful tidbit somewhere in there to help you become a faster reader.
+As for myself, I’ve been unsubscribing from any email lists that are simply marketing emails, only subscribe to one magazine, and have cut my RSS feed down to 1/3 of what it was before reading this book.
 With higher-quality content to digest, and scheduled time for distraction-free reading, I’ve already seen a difference in what I’ve read through this week, and how I will finally get to those business books on my shelves that I’ve kept there for “whenever I have down-time.”